vishnurevula/angularProjGrp/README.md

 1 Download this repository.

-2 Open any projeect folder
+2 Open any project folder

 3 Run  " npm install "
       This creates node_modules folder and adds required dependecies